 This is one of the most common questions we are asked at UKHelix and we love answering it because there are a range of options.

-Doing a soil survey is what we would recommend and is the first step to determining whether you are likely to hit rocks when using the screw pile and lets you know “what’s under the ground”.
-This investigation will let you know from the start whether screw piles are a viable option.
+Doing a soil survey is what we recommend you do first to determine whether you are likely to hit rocks when using the screw pile, it lets you know “what’s under the ground”.
+This investigation will let you know “from the start” whether screw piles are a viable option for you.

 - If you hit an obstruction whilst having already achieved “sufficient depth” to ensure the required load capacity of your structure, you could simply cut the top of the pile using an angle grinder and re-drill the bracket hole.